ShaneCurcuru/shaneslides/apachecon/WhoFundsFOSSFoundations-ComCode2025.md

 - Aspects of Sustainability
 - Modeling Foundation Sponsorships
-- Financial Data of Key Foundations
+- Financial Data of Key Foundations (US)

 ???
 Topics for today...